markovmodel/molPX/README.md

     >>> python setup.py install

 ## Documentation:
-An lot of effort has been made to document this project properly.
+A lot of effort has been made to document this project properly.
 Appart from the docstring documentation that will show on your ipython terminal, there are also html pages and ipython tutorial notebooks online.
 You can find everything [here] (http://page.mi.fu-berlin.de/gph82/projX/).